danielbkatz/danielbkatz.github.io/_posts/2018-09-12-correlation-doesn-t-even-imply-correlation-necessarily.md

 ---
 layout: post
-title: "Correlation Doesn't Even Imply ...
-Correlation, Necessarily"
+title: "Correlation Doesn't Even Imply Correlation, Necessarily"
 author: "Daniel Katz"
 date: '2018-09-12'

+categories: R
+tags: [IRT, Rasch, TAM, DIF]
 status: publish
-publised: false
+published: true
 ---

 There's a problem with the oft-heard-in-intro-stats-courses phrase "correlation does not imply causation."
 I think it gives statistics students the wrong impression, if not carefully flushed out, about the differences between random variables, estimates, and estimands.
 The phrase also provides a perfect opportunity to induce some thoughts about sampling distributions, chance, and p-values.
 This was a post I drew up quickly but always wanted to distribute to an earler version of me.